conservationtechlab/camml/README.md

     mkdir -p $WORKON_HOME

-You should now be able to create new virtual environments, in this README will use one called `camml_training`:
+You should now be able to create new virtual environments.
+In this README we'll use one called `camml_training`:

     mkvirtualenv camml_training